-Note: Before using the speed control feature, you must enable this feature in the [decoder] section of the CONFIG file.
-For more information, see the Configuration Guide applicable to your release.
+Note: On HMP Software, before you can use the speed control feature, you must enable this feature in the [decoder] section of the CONFIG file.
+For more information, see the Configuration Guide applicable to your release or product.

-Parameter Description chdev specifies the valid channel device handle obtained when the channel was opened using $dx{open}()$ curvolp points to an integer that represents the current absolute volume setting for the channel.
+Parameter Description chdev specifies the valid channel device handle obtained when the channel was opened using dx_open() curvolp points to an integer that represents the current absolute volume setting for the channel.
 This value will be between -30 dB and +10 dB. curspeedp points to an integer that represents the current absolute speed setting for the channel.
 This value will be between -50% and +50%.

-If you close a device via dx_close() after modifying speed and volume table values using dx_setsvmt(), the dx_getcursv() function may return incorrect speed and volume settings for the device.
-This is because the next dx_open() resets the speed and volume tables to their default values.
+On HMP Software, if you close a device via $dx_close()$ after modifying speed and volume table values using $dx_setsvmt()$, the $dx_getcursv()$ function may return incorrect speed and volume settings for the device.
+This is because the next $dx_open()$ resets the speed and volume tables to their default values.